-Agreement reached on 2,700-page, $1 trillion bipartisan Senate infrastructure proposal
+Senate finishing crafting $1 trillion bipartisan infrastructure proposal, setting delicate debate in motion

 Liberal Democrats harbor their own fears about the package: Rep. Alexandria Ocasio-Cortez of New York told CNN that she had some initial doubts about the financing mechanisms essentially being a boon for corporate America.

 Ocasio-Cortez and other House lawmakers previously have questioned the scope of the Senate’s infrastructure investments, believing that Democrats should have sought more as part of the deal, given their narrow but powerful majorities in both chambers of Congress.
 They have insisted that any new bipartisan deal on public-works spending must move in tandem with the second, roughly $3.5 trillion package, which includes many of Biden’s other economic priorities, including an expansion of federal safety-net programs and other initiatives to fight climate change.

 Democrats intend to advance the package on their own – bypassing likely GOP opposition – using a legislative maneuver known as reconciliation that is reserved for budget measures.